-The two lines in the vignette or Gist as it would be called on Github, fetch the latest public events from the API, and display them.
-Rather than displaying them big data in practice would feed them all into some datastore awaiting further analysis.
+The two lines or R code in the vignette (or Gist, as it would be called on Github) fetch the latest public -- that is, visible to anyone -- events from the API, and print them.
+(Private events have exactly the same format, but are only available through the API to authorized requests.)
+Rather than displaying them, big data practice would feed them all into some datastore awaiting further analysis.

-What would it mean to count things using formatted, API data?
-These JSON records conjoin elements together.
-The relatively simple WatchEvent on Github shown in the data extract above documents how an actor calling themselves mmemetea associates as a Watcher with a repository called azondi, a software project coordinated by the 'organisation' OpenSensorsIO.[^2] Note that the event also has various attributes -- it is a public event, it has a 'payload' (often much more complicated than simply started) -- and includes various indexical references or ids that link the event to other groups of people, organisations, repositories and images (gravatar_id).
-The intricate syntax of this data -- many brackets, inverted commas, colons, commas -- attests to a complex social configuration which links actors, actions, places and times in discrete events ordered in time.
-The discreteness of components in this event - actor, organisation, repository, payload, gravatar, etc. -- attests to the potential for the precise configuration of elements around a given repository to change or rearranged in some way.
+What would it mean to count repositories using formatted, API data?
+The JSON (JavaScript Object Notation format; a format commonly used for social media data) records conjoin elements.
+The relatively simple PushEvent on Github shown in the data extract above documents how an actor calling themselves 6ijr adds a file into a repository called tbd-ace.
+Note that the event also has various attributes -- it is a public event, it has a 'payload' (often much more complicated than simply create README.md) -- and includes various indexical references or ids that link the event to other groups of people, organisations, repositories and images (gravatar_id).
+The intricate syntax of this data -- many brackets, inverted commas, colons, commas -- attests to a social configuration that orders actors, actions, places and times in discrete events in time.
+The list of components in the event data - actor, organisation, repository, payload, gravatar, etc. -- attests to the potential for the specific configuration of elements around a given repository to undergo rearrangements.
 New actors might be added; relations might appear between entities; the location of entities might shift, and forms of association ('organizations') might subsume or grow out or around all of this.
 In short, each event in the timeline API suggests another small re-configuration in the totality of elements comprising Github.

 Imbuing numbers with importance

-When our project started in 2012, we were clearly not the only people interested in counting things amidst the massive stream of event data concerning Github.
+The ethnographic ambition to count or recount capital numbers in the interests of understanding complex operational environments is not a lone wolf activity.
+Strikingly often, ethnographic research encounters parallel or similar ambitions associated with different actors.
+When our project started in 2012, we were clearly not the only people interested in using API data to understand the massive stream of event data converging on Github.
 A dataset purporting to contain the whole public event timeline of Github appeared in mid-2012.
 Ilya Grigorik, a 'Web Performance Engineer' at Google, launched a Github repository igrigorik/githubarchive linked to a website GithubArchive.org dedicated to archiving all the Github API public event data -- the so-called 'timeline' -- in one place (Grigorik 2012).
 Grigorik, or igrigoriknot only published all the data as hourly packages in a cloud-based data store but also copied that data to Google's newly launched cloud computing data analysis platform, GoogleBigQuery.[^1] The Github timeline data was listed, along with all the words in Shakespeare and all the US birth name records, as one of three dataset exemplars that people could use to learn about Google BigQuery (Google 2016).
 Like the data on GithubArchive itself, the Google BigQuery copy of the Github public timeline data was updated hourly.
 Reaching back to 2011, it logs around 400 million public events.

+library(knitr) include_graphics('figure/osrc.png')

+Figure 1 The Open Source Report Card